aai-institute/tfl-training-practical-anomaly-detection/CONTRIBUTING.md

-# thesan_output - developing the training
+# Practical Anomaly Detection - developing the training

 This repository was created from an aAI internal [template](https://github.com/appliedAI-Initiative/thesan)